 A field supervisor should be accessible within the agency where you are placed and should establish a regular time each week to meet with you.
-In some cases the primary supervisor may not be on site, the student intern must have access to a "task" supervisor who has the ability to respond to questions and intervene in an emergency situation.
+In some cases, the primary supervisor may not be on site, the student intern must have access to a "task" supervisor who can respond to questions and intervene in an emergency.
 The primary supervisor is responsible for responding to process recordings, meeting with the student at least weekly, and completing the evaluation.
 The "task" supervisor may share in the shaping of the student experience and be present at field visits with the consent of the primary supervisor.
 Students will inform their Field Liaisons if they are working with a task supervisor in addition to their primary supervisor.

 Supervisory meetings are expected to be weekly for at least one full hour.
-An additional one half hour can be allotted to teaching conferences, staff meetings, team meetings or other forums that provide learning and opportunity for discussion with the supervisor.
+An additional onehalf hour can be allotted to teaching conferences, staff meetings, team meetings or other forums that provide learning and opportunity for discussion with the supervisor.
 It is important to be prepared for supervision with focused topics of discussion and written work as requested by supervisor.
-Proper use of supervision includes a willingness to engage in professional conversation and to convey an openness to evaluative feed-back.
-A Generalist year MSW student must have a supervisor who holds an MSW degree and has demonstrated experience and knowledge in the practice area.
-A Specialized year MSW student must have a supervisor who holds of the predict of the practice area.
-A Specialized year MSW student must have a supervisor who holds on the equivalent.
+Proper use of supervision includes a willingness to engage in professional conversation and to convey an openness to evaluative feedback.
+A Generalist year and Specialized Year MSW student must have a supervisor who holds an MSW degree from an accredited School of Social Work, two years of demonstrated post-social work degree practice experience, and knowledge in the practice area.